Farsinuce/LLM-Alchemy/docs/bug-squashing-plan.md

     1. First, I will correct the `@keyframes` in `animations.css` to match the specified animation curve: `transform: scale(1) -> scale(1.1) -> scale(0)` and `opacity: 1 -> 1 -> 0`.
     2. Second, I will update the `animateRemoval` function in `useGameAnimations.ts`.
 This function will be modified to temporarily remove the conflicting `transition: 'none'` style from the elements during the animation, allowing the corrected keyframes to apply properly.

+## 3. Recently Fixed Bugs

-### 2.3.
-Bug D: Floating Emoji Background is Laggy and Incorrect
+### 3.1.
+Bug D: Floating Emoji Background ✅ FIXED

--   **Status**: **BUGGED**
+-   **Status**: **FIXED** (as of recent commits)
--   **Priority**: **Medium**
--   **The Problem**: The current background animation is inefficient, causing performance issues ("lagging blobs").
-It also fails to meet the visual requirements: large, semi-transparent emojis that drift across the screen.
+-   **The Problem**: The background animation was inefficient, causing performance issues ("lagging blobs").
+It also failed to meet the visual requirements: large, semi-transparent emojis that drift across the screen.
--   **The Root Cause**: The implementation in `LLMAlchemyRefactored.tsx` uses a JavaScript `setInterval` to manually update the position and opacity of standard-sized emojis every 100ms.
-This is highly inefficient, causing constant re-renders of the main game component and leading to poor performance.
--   **The Solution**: A complete rewrite using a dedicated component and CSS animations.
+-   **The Solution Applied**: Complete rewrite using dedicated `FloatingEmojiBackground.tsx` component with pure CSS animations.
+The new implementation uses hardware-accelerated CSS `@keyframe` animations and efficient spawning logic with `onAnimationEnd` events.
-    1.  **Create `FloatingEmojiBackground.tsx`**: I will create a new, self-contained component to handle the entire background animation logic.
-This isolates its re-renders from the main game state.
-    2.  **Use Pure CSS Animations**: The component will generate elements that use a hardware-accelerated CSS `@keyframe` animation for the entire lifecycle (fade-in, drift, fade-out).
-This is far more performant than JavaScript-driven animation.
-    3.  **Efficient Spawning Logic**: The component will use a combination of a low-frequency `setInterval` (e.g., every 2 seconds) to decide *if* a new emoji should spawn, and the `onAnimationEnd` browser event to know *when* an emoji has finished its animation and can be removed from the DOM.
-This guarantees a maximum of 3 emojis on screen without constant checks.
-    4.  **Correct Visuals**: The emojis will be rendered at `transform: scale(10)` and `opacity: 0.1` to achieve the large, subtle background effect, and will correctly source from the list of discovered elements.

 ---

-## 3. 🐛 Openmoji emoji selection bug:
+## 4. 🐛 Openmoji emoji selection bug:

 **"Coal" → Openmoji "Collaboration" Bug**
 - **Problem**: Element "Coal" matched to "collaboration" emoji (completely wrong)